Genetically modified food: Allergenicity

 New allergies could be introduced inadvertently, according to scientists, community groups, and members of the public concerned about the genetic variation of foods.
 An example involves the methionine rich soybean production.
 Methionine is an amino acid obtained by synthesizing substances derived from Brazil nuts, which could be an allergen.
 A gene from the Brazil nut was inserted into soybeans during laboratory trials.
 Because it was discovered that those who were allergic to Brazil nuts could also be allergic to genetically modified soybeans, the experiment was stopped.
-In vitro assays such as RAST or serum from people allergic to the original crop could be applied to testify the allergenicity of GM goods with known source of the gene.
+In vitro assays such as RAST or serum from people allergic to the original crop could be applied to test the allergenicity of GM goods with known source of the gene.
 This was established in GM soybeans that expressed Brazil nut 2S proteins and GM potatoes that expressed cod protein genes.
 The expression and synthesis of new proteins that were previously unavailable in parental cells were achieved by gene transfer from the cells of one organism to the nuclei of another organism.
 The potential risks of allergy that may develop with the intake of transgenic food come from the amino acid sequence in protein formation.
 However, there have been no reports of allergic reactions to currently approved GM foods for human consumption, and experiments showed no measurable difference in allergenicity between GM and non-GM soybeans.

 Resistance genes

 Scientists suggest that consumers should also pay attention to the health issues associated with the utilizations of pesticide-resistant and herbicide-resistant plants.
-The ‘Bt’ genes cause insect resistance in today's GM crops; however, other methods to confer insect resistance are in the works.
-The Bt genes are usually obtained from the soil bacteria Bacillus thuringiensis, and they can generate a protein that breaks down in the insect’s gut, releasing a toxin called delta-endotoxin, which causes paralysis and death.
+The 'Bt' genes cause insect resistance in today's GM crops; however, other methods to confer insect resistance are in the works.
+The Bt genes are usually obtained from the soil bacteria Bacillus thuringiensis, and they can generate a protein that breaks down in the insect's gut, releasing a toxin called delta-endotoxin, which causes paralysis and death.
 Concerns about resistance and off-target effects of crops expressing Bt toxins, consequences of transgenic herbicide-tolerant plants caused by the use of herbicide, and the transfer of gene expression from GM crops via vertical and horizontal gene transfer are all related to the expression of transgenic material.